bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/states.rst

 |image5|

 A User Task with an attached Signal Boundary Event listens for a signal while its task is in SUSPENDED state.
-After receiving the signal, |ivy| destroys the task.
+After receiving the signal, Axon Ivy destroys the task.
 Execution continues with a newly created follow-up task.